Shallow Pools: headspace EP (2021)

 The band began 2021 by releasing new music through ESI Records, marking a new era for the band, and put out a single on January 15, 2021, titled "ice water" with a music video released the same day.
 This release is a notable contrast from their earlier work; the band noting that the coming releases are "a departure from the music we’ve made in the past, but it’s the perfect bridge between our old and new sound."

 On February 19, 2021, the second single was released, titled "glow", with another official music video.

 On March 26, 2021, the third single was released, titled "nothing new", with another official music video.

 On April 30, 2021, the fourth single was released, titled "it's alright", with another official music video.

 On June 4, 2021, headspace EP was released along with the fifth and final single, titled "gardens", with another official music video.

 Signing to Equal Vision (2022)

-In November of 2022 the band signed to Equal Vision Records and released a new single, "Say What You Want".
+In November 2022 the band signed to Equal Vision Records and released a new single, "Say What You Want".